Vishnu20042005/buspassproject/README.md

 # • Applying for Bus Pass:

-– The user must complete an application form that requests personal information as well as a series of formal papers for verification of the information provided.
+– The user must complete an application form that requests personal information as well as a series of formal papers for verification of the information provided.

 – Once the application is validated, payment must be done on the website.